Symptoms Of A Bad Fuel Regulator

 car engine with hoses

 The fuel regulator is not an expensive part to replace (more on that later), so why ignore it if it has an issue?
-Instead, if your car starts backfiring, get the fuel pressure regulator tested.
+Instead, if your car starts backfiring, get the fuel pressure regulator examined.

 Engine Won’t Start